andrewt3000/web_development/README.md

 [Reactjs](https://reactjs.org/docs/getting-started.html)
 [create react app](https://github.com/facebook/create-react-app) - Used to create original react app.
 On this project we are using npm (rather than yarn or npx).
 CRA depends on react-scripts which should be updated.
 We have not and do not plan to "eject"

-I prefer to use functional rather than class [components](https://reactjs.org/docs/components-and-props.html).
-I also prefer to use [state hooks](https://reactjs.org/docs/hooks-state.html) and [effect hooks](https://reactjs.org/docs/hooks-effect.html) rather than [state and lifecyle](https://reactjs.org/docs/state-and-lifecycle.html)
+I generally prefer to use functional rather than class [components](https://reactjs.org/docs/components-and-props.html) and to use [state hooks](https://reactjs.org/docs/hooks-state.html) and [effect hooks](https://reactjs.org/docs/hooks-effect.html) rather than [state and lifecyle](https://reactjs.org/docs/state-and-lifecycle.html)

 ### React componet libraries:
 [antd](https://ant.design/docs/react/introduce) - Desktop oriented react ui components.
 It is used by several chinese companies including alibaba, tencent and Baidu.